Identity Infrastructure for the Physical World

-One that records lifecycle events, verifies ownership, and sends trusted signals into your CRM, AI, and compliance systems long after the point of sale.
+One that records lifecycle events, associates ownership records, and provides signals that your CRM, AI, and compliance systems can use long after the point of sale.

 Each product gets a unique digital identity, linked to a secure hardware component and maintained in a neutral registry.
-That identity travels with the product, through ownership changes, resale, returns, and events, for the life of the object.
+That identity can be referenced across ownership changes, resale, returns, and events, for the life of the object.

-Brands define the experience.
-Fanlayer maintains the registry.
+Licensees own the experience.
+Fanlayer maintains the registry

 Fanlayer is: